5591 E. 72nd Ave., Commerce City, CO

 The Verdict

-So, why do so many users choose Dexter over Lippert?
-I think it’s simple.
-Lippert focused on the consumer (RV) market first, which contributed to a negative perception that their product wasn't "commercial grade."
-Coupled with those past stories of hubs falling off and tubes bending, I can see why many would be apprehensive.
+Why do so many users choose Dexter over Lippert?
+It’s simple: Lippert focused on the consumer (RV) market first.
+This created a perception that their product wasn't "commercial grade," which, combined with old stories of bent tubes, made many haulers apprehensive.

-But the gap is much smaller than people think.
-If you are in the process of reviving an old trailer, I would not fault you for ruling out Lippert based on past experiences.
-But if you need an axle today and the only one in stock is Lippert, I would say don't worry—you’re getting a solid product.
+However, the gap is much smaller than people think.
+I wouldn't fault you for ruling out Lippert on an old trailer revival based on past experiences, but if you need an axle today and Lippert is in stock, it is a solid product.

-If you're curious what we stock, it's mostly Dexter and Duratek.
-We have found that by stocking these two, we have parts for all applications—many of which can be picked up the same day.
+Our current inventory consists mostly of Dexter and Duratek.
+By stocking these two, we ensure we have parts for all applications, many of which can be picked up the same day.

 Blog Posts